Racial achievement gap in the United States: Factors specific to refugees

-Supposed genetic factors
+Genetic factors

-Scientific consensus tells us that there is no evidence for a genetic component behind differences in academic achievement between racial groups.
+Scientific consensus tells us that there is no genetic component behind differences in academic achievement between racial groups.
 However, pseudoscientific claims that certain racial groups are intellectually superior and others inferior continue to circulate.
 A recent example is Herrnstein and Murray's 1994 book The Bell Curve, which controversially claimed that variation in average levels of intelligence (IQ) between racial groups are genetic in origin, and that this may explain some portion of the racial disparities in achievement.
 The book has been described by many academics as a restatement of previously debunked "scientific racism", and was condemned by both literary reviewers and academics within related fields.
-Other academics have argued that there is no significant difference in inherent cognitive ability between different races that could help to explain the achievement gap, and that environment is at the root of the issue.
+The consensus view among scientists is that there is no difference in inherent cognitive ability between different races, and that environment is at the root of the achievement gap.

-Implications of the achievement gap
+Implications

 Sociologists Christopher Jencks and Meredith Phillips have argued that narrowing the black-white test score gap "would do more to move [the United States] toward racial equality than any politically plausible alternative".
 There is also strong evidence that narrowing the gap would have a significant positive economic and social impact.